kurapica/IGAS/PLoop/README.md

-Re-define features
+Redefine features
 ====

 For now, we introduced the namespace, enum, struct, class and interface.
 Let's dig deep to get some more details.

-The first thing is about the feature's re-definition.
+The first thing is about the type's redefinition.

 * Only features defined in the same namespace or the same private environment can be redefined, so, if there is a class **System.Widget.Frame**, in your program, you import "System.Widget", and define a new class **Frame**, it won't redefine the **System.Widget.Frame**, but if you declare your program in **System.Widget** namespace, you can redefine it.